Curriculum

 Our 7th-9th grade students are in our junior high classroom, and begin each day with a three-hour work cycle.
 During this time they have a variety of work both assigned by guides and self-chosen, generally consisting of projects.
 Students are able to choose the order in which they want to do their work, and if they want to complete it on their own or with another student.
 Small group and some whole group lessons and discussions are also held during this time.
 Students are expected to record their work in their work journals each day.

 Students work through progressions of math and ELA skills at their own pace, similar to the way they work in the elementary classrooms.
-Our Montessori math progression takes them through pre-algebra, and then they are ready to begin Algebra I. Science continues to be integrated, connecting physics, chemistry, and biology in a solid foundation for more advanced study in high school.
+Our Montessori math progression takes them through pre-algebra, and then they are ready to begin Algebra I, which most students do in the Junior High class.
+Science continues to be integrated, connecting physics, chemistry, and biology in a solid foundation for more advanced study in high school.
+By 9th grade, students are in their first high school credit science, which is Conceptual Physics.
 Our ELA work focuses on fluent reading, introductions to engaging and globally important texts, and scientific word study that integrates vocabulary expansion and spelling work while studying word morphology and etymology.
+We also explore grammar and relate it to our writing, emphasizing learning various sentence structures.

-For history in 2022-23 students have focused on global ancient history.
-In 2023-24, they will begin a two-year focus on the history of the Americas (North and South, and including the United States).
+In history, students cycle through years focused on Ancient World History, World History from 500-1500, and the History of the Americas (both North and South America) to 1800.
 In class, we work together on learning the skills of historical thinking and writing, participate in group discussions, and do learning activities such as historical simulations.

-We link literature to our historical studies, and in spring 2023 students will be reading versions of The Epic of Gilgamesh, The Ramayana, and The Odyssey.
+We link literature to our historical studies, reading texts such as The Epic of Gilgamesh, the Ramayana, the Odyssey, the Mahabharata, the Popol Vuh, and a variety of modern books linked to our historical era in some way.
 With these texts we focus on processing the texts such that we understand their meaning in its context, and pull out the universal themes that have made these texts popular well beyond their initial time and place.
 We integrate writing activities with our literature and historical studies, and also across the curriculum.

 What does off-site junior high instruction look like?